pixpilot/scaffoldfy/docs/TRANSFORMERS.md

 ## Limitations

 - Custom transformer handlers must be valid JavaScript arrow function expressions
-- Computed expressions have access to template context but not Node.js modules
+- Computed expressions have access to configuration context but not Node.js modules
 - Transformers run synchronously - async operations are not supported
 - Regex transformers use JavaScript RegExp - some advanced features may not be available